coolcut/2020.fruechtl.me/journal/11ty-with-sass-support.md

 gulp.task("build", gulp.parallel("css"));
 ```

-As you can see, this Gulpfile only focuses on the Sass files and isn't doing anything crazy here.
+As you can see, this Gulpfile only focuses on the Sass files and isn't doing anything crazy.

 To get this to work with the default 11ty scripts I chained some npm tasks together like so: